Centre for Evidence-Based Medicine: Levels of evidence

-Tamiflu
+Tamiflu (oseltamivir)

 In collaboration with the British Medical Journal, Carl Heneghan and team found no evidence that Tamiflu helped to reduce complications of influenza.
-This has become a controversial topic, as the United Kingdom government spend £473 million (as of 2014) on the purchase of Tamiflu, despite the systematic review claiming to find no evidence for the effectiveness of it.
+This has become a controversial topic, as the United Kingdom government spend £473 million (as of 2014) on purchasing Tamiflu, despite the systematic review claiming to find no evidence of effectiveness.

 Sports products

-A systematic review conducted in 2012 discovered very little effect of carbohydrate drinks on sport performance of the general population.
+A systematic review conducted in 2012 showed very little effect of carbohydrate drinks on sport performance of the general population.
 This work formed part of a joint investigation with BBC Panorama and the British Medical Journal.
 A linked article published in the BMJ reported a "striking lack of evidence" to back up claims for popular sports brands.
 A further analysis of a broad range of sports products showed that the evidence for many sports products is poor quality and insufficient to inform the public about the benefits and harms of the products.

 Self care

 Systematic review and individual patient data meta analysis research in the centre has shown that, even with little training, people on oral anticoagulation (warfarin) can successfully self-monitor, and even self-manage their disease in the community.
 Patients capable of self-monitoring and self-adjusting therapy have fewer thromboembolic events and lower mortality than those who self-monitor alone.
 In 2014, Carl Heneghan along with Alison Ward became directors of a World Health Organization Collaborating Centre for self-care in non-communicable disease.